lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

 It just uses the texture coordinates and multiples that colour by a base colour.
-This can be used to change the colour of the text to be rendered.
-Now that we have created two more shaders we can use them in the Renderer class, but before that we will create an interface named ```IHud``` that will contain all the objects that are to be displayed in the HUD.
-The interface also provides a default cleanup method.
+This can be used to change the colour of the text to be rendered without the need of creating several texture files.
+Now that we have created the new pair of shaders we can use them in the ```Renderer``` class.
+But, before that, we will create a new interface named ```IHud``` that will contain all the elements that are to be displayed in the HUD.
+This interface will also provide a default ```cleanup``` method.

 ```java
 package org.lwjglb.engine;